JustElvis/CloverPriceChanger/README.md

 ___
 ## :bulb: ***Project description***

-    An application for Clover devices that allows you to increase the price of a item by a percentage.
+    An application for Clover devices that allows you to increase the price of an item by a percentage.

 ## :exclamation: ***Features***